 A true Continuous Quality Improvement process involves all levels of staff and includes external stakeholders, including families served, providers, caregivers and the judicial system.
 The HHS management team is fully committed to the CQI process and understands that open communication between administration and direct services is integral to providing the most effective services for the clients served.
-Quality Improvement plans must remain fluid and adaptable to the ever changing field of working with children and their families.
-The Family Integrity Program remains a leader in child welfare to the children and families served, which is accurate indication of the communication and partnerships needed in the child welfare system.
+Quality improvement plans must remain fluid and adaptable to the ever changing field of working with children and their families.